(This list has been updated for 2018)

-People tend to run slightly faster on treadmills compared to road running.
+On the road, if you stop running, you stop.
+On the treadmill, if you stop running, you don’t.
+Also, people tend to run slightly faster on treadmills compared to road running.
 Which makes sense; considering how boring it is to run on a treadmill, you want to get it over with.

 The moral of the story is: Treadmills are dangerous, and unfortunately, you run faster when on one.

 To account for both of these factors, you need a running shoe which is firm, stable and grips well.
 Unless you’re walking on a treadmill (why on earth, though?), a soft shoe is a big no.

 Most treadmills are located inside a gym, and it is likely that you’ll include stretching or light weight training before or after your runs.
 So again, a firm and stable shoe comes in handy.
 Needless to say, a shoe meant for treadmill running works very well on open roads too.

 Another thing.
 We’ve made sure that some of the shoes on this curated list have flat laces.
 Why?
 Because they stay tied better than round laces, and there is nothing more irritating than to pause the treadmill and do up your laces mid-workout.